akka/akka/akka-docs/intro/getting-started-first-scala.rst

 So, now we are all set.
 Just one final thing to do; make SBT download the dependencies it needs.
 That is done by invoking::

+    > reload
     > update

+The first reload command is needed because we have changed the project definition since the sbt session started.

 SBT itself needs a whole bunch of dependencies but our project will only need one; ``akka-actor-1.1.jar``.
 SBT downloads that as well.